smmathews-brandwatch/puzzler2018/README.md

 - [X] Score = bot collected collectibles - enemy collected collectibles
 - [X] Simulation mode, 1000 games run.
 Record all scores.
 - [ ] 5 collectible carrying capacity, then must touch your base
-- [ ] Base bot to be used as a template
+- [X] Base bot to be used as a template
+- [ ] Enemy bots are smart enough to win if the bot is not too smart